 Kiva room with ventilation.

 Tip: No touching.
 If anyone reached out, leaned on or made a move toward the brickwork, a ranger pointed to this window and said “See those black markings?
 That’s what happens to sandstone when the oils from our fingers touch it.”

 Final look back.
 We were there for an hour.
 It seemed like five minutes.

 The park has over 5,000 archeological sites, and 600 cliff dwellings.
-More ground to cover in the spring methinks.
+Never a lack of discoveries with each visit.

 Check the website: 700 Years Tour will continue through October 25 of this year (2014)

 Note: for self-guided sight seeing, some dwellings like Cliff Palace require tickets that can be purchased at the visitor’s center and some ranger stations.

 Here is a link to Day 1 covering parts of the West side of the park.